-This year many programming languages have lost its importance and many other platforms have emerged.
-But that is the general rule in Programming after all.
+This year, many programming languages have lost their importance and many other platforms have emerged.
+But that is the general rule in programming, after all.
 Everything will keep changing, and the best you could do is adapt.
 So without further ado, let’s start with the list of the 11 top language trends this year:

 Python is really gaining all the buzz these days.
-This language is widely accepted by data scientists and data analysts, it has also become a very useful language for software engineers, software developers, development leads, managers, engineers, system analysts and web developers under the umbrella of IT outsourcing companies.
+This language is widely accepted by data scientists and data analysts, it has also become a very useful language for software engineers, software developers, development leads, managers, engineers, system analysts, and web developers under the umbrella of software outsourcing companies.

-As per the PYPL PopularitY of Programming Language report, Python has a 27.34% market share and considered to be the most popular languages as searched for tutorials on Google.
+As per the PYPL Popularity of Programming Language report, Python has a 27.34% market share and is considered to be the most popular language as searched for tutorials on Google.
 Also, it’s one of the leading languages that set a programming trend in Data Science and Artificial Intelligence.

-Recently Java has become quite less popular as other programming languages are, as a result, it has come down to 2nd place in the PYPL (PopularitY of Programming Language) list of 2019.
-At the same time, Java still finds its place at the top of the TIOBE index of most popular Programming languages of this year.
+Recently Java has become quite less popular than other programming languages are, as a result, it has come down to 2nd place in the PYPL (Popularity of Programming Language) list of 2021.
+At the same time, Java still finds its place at the top of the TIOBE index of most popular programming languages of this year.

-Java is much faster than before and with fewer lines of codes, a feature-rich application can be built.
-Even the latest version was released back in 2014 still the features are helpful and save cost for businesses.
+Java is much faster than before and with fewer lines of code, a feature-rich application can be built.
+Even the latest version was released back in 2014 still the features are helpful and save costs for businesses.

 Now it’s easy to execute PHP code faster than ever by incorporating the Just-in-Time compiler technology like Java.
-Now tools like the HipHop Virtual Machine and PHP are delivering speeds that are twice as fast as the old versions.
-Though it has lost market share by 5.1% in the last 5 years yet it’s one of the top languages that IT outsourcing companies prefer to build amazing websites.
+Now, tools like the HipHop Virtual Machine and PHP are delivering speeds that are twice as fast as the old versions.
+Though it has lost market share by 5.1% in the last 5 years, it’s one of the top languages that IT outsourcing companies prefer to build amazing websites.

-For detailed comparison: Reactjs Vs Vuejs: Which One To Choose In 2019?
+For detailed comparison: Reactjs Vs Vuejs: Which One To Choose?

-When it comes to native mobile app development Swift is the new sensation for iOS.
-For years, iOS developers were dependant on Objective C. However, recently Swift has entered the top 10 list of programming languages leaving Objective-C behind and the IT outsourcing companies are adopting it at a rapid pace.
+When it comes to native mobile app development, Swift is the new sensation for iOS.
+For years, iOS developers were dependent on Objective-C. However, recently Swift has entered the top 10 list of programming languages leaving Objective-C behind and the IT outsourcing companies are adopting it at a rapid pace.

-Most of the mobile-app developers confirm that it is much easier than Objective – C. Although Swift isn’t going to replace Objective-C, however, it gains a lot of attention in 2019.
+Most mobile app developers confirm that it is much easier than Objective – C. Although Swift isn’t going to replace Objective-C, however, it gains a lot of attention in 2022.
 With the release of Swift 5 which offers a host of new, developer-friendly features, this new programming language is certainly to stay in the programming trends.

-R is the highly preferred language for a growing number of statisticians, data scientists, data analysts, and other analytical types had been enjoying an incremental rise, moving from 15 to a steady 13 and finally jumping to 12 in the Redmonk’s list.
-Also every year the popularity has increased constantly.
-Although the relevance of Python in related fields has overshadowed the former, R still remains one among the top programming trends of 2019.
+R is the highly preferred language for a growing number of statisticians, data scientists, data analysts, and other analytical types had been enjoying an incremental rise, moving from 15 to a steady 13 and finally jumping to 12 on Redmonk’s list.
+Also, every year its popularity has increased constantly.
+Although the relevance of Python in related fields has overshadowed the former, R still remains one of the top programming trends of 2022.

 This is principally attributable to a softening in its GitHub ranking in the new process.
 Unlike its competitor in the analytical space, Python, which rose three spots along that axis, R fell five spots in GitHub programming languages rankings even as its Stack Overflow ranking rose one place.
 This minor movement, however, says little about R’s current or future performance; like PHP, the language remains popular in spite of a step back.

 Ruby on Rails(RoR) is considered to be one of the favorite languages for web developers.
-Ruby is a funny programming language that makes the developers happy at work.
-Some of the big brands like Hulu, Airbnb, Basecamp developed their websites with RoR.
+Ruby is a funny programming language that makes developers happy at work.
+Some big brands like Hulu, Airbnb, Basecamp developed their websites with RoR.

-Of all of the top tier programming trends in languages, none jumped more than TypeScript on GitHub rankings.
+Of all the top-tier programming trends in languages, none jumped more than TypeScript on GitHub rankings.
 While it also saw improvement in its Stack Overflow ranks, it was the GitHub improvement that vaulted it nine spots up and into the Top 20.
-As Angular is playing a vital role in TypeScript, it can be one of the major factors to rising suddenly.
+As Angular is playing a vital role in TypeScript, it can be one of the major factors in rising suddenly.

-Scala, a general purpose programming language, has been designed to be concise and fulfill the shortcomings of Java mostly.
-Its source code is intended to be compiled to Java bytecode to allow the resultant code to run on a Java VM.
-Also, as its name suggests (Scala is portmanteau of scalable and language), Scala is designed to grow as one of the top programming trends along with its rise in demand.
+Scala, a general-purpose programming language, has been designed to be concise and fulfill the shortcomings of Java mostly.
+Its source code is intended to be compiled to Java byte code to allow the resultant code to run on a Java VM.
+Also, as its name suggests (Scala is a portmanteau of scalable and language), Scala is designed to grow as one of the top programming trends along with its rise in demand.